kaelonmc/kaelonmc.github.io/_pages/about.md

 ## Technical Skills

-With experience serving as a makerspace supervisor for the SyBBURE Searle Undergradute Research Program, Kaelon has developed the capacity to operate many different computer controlled (CNC) fabrication tools.
-Kaelon also has experience with a variety of computer-aided deisgn (CAD) modeling softwares, coding languages, and additional machining tools which include:
+With experience serving as a makerspace supervisor for the SyBBURE Searle Undergraduate Research Program, Kaelon has developed the capacity to operate many different computer controlled (CNC) fabrication tools.
+Kaelon also has experience with a variety of computer-aided design (CAD) modeling softwares, coding languages, and additional machining tools which include:

 * Fused Deposition Modeling (FDM)
 * Laser Cutting